 Place your phone or tablet on the machine as normal.
-This is important because the location of the device in your house matters and because even being on the cardio machine can impact your available wifi signal due to the metal in the machine.
+This is important because the location of the device in your house matters.
+Sometimes even being on the cardio machine can impact your available wifi signal due to the metal in the machine.

-If you have less than "megabit" may show a "Kbps" or "kilobit per second" result which indicates your connection isn't currently fast enough for reliably streaming.
+If you have less than "megabit" the result may show a "Kbps" or "kilobit per second" result which indicates your connection isn't currently fast enough for reliably streaming.

 If you have a slow result (under 2Mbps or anything in the Kbps range), try moving your device very close to your wifi router and running the test again.
-If it's significantly faster this indicates a problem with your local wifi link when you are in the exercise location, or it might mean your exercise machine's metal frame is interfering with your signal.
+If it's significantly faster this indicates a problem with your local wifi link when you are in the exercise location.
+This could be either due to walls/floors/ceilings blocking the way or it might mean your exercise machine's metal frame is interfering with your signal.

 Note: You may also want to try power cycling your wifi router and/or modem to try increasing internet speed.

 If you have a fast result please immediately try the BitGym app again and see if the video streaming performance is better.
-If in the same location you get a fast internet speed benchmark but still see Buffering a lot inside of the BitGym app, please let us know by opening a support request.
+If in the same location you get a fast internet speed benchmark but still see "Buffering" continuously inside of the BitGym app, please let us know by opening a support request.

 You can always download tours locally to the device so you can use them offline at full quality.
 Before starting any tour you can instead tap the "download" button in the top right.
 When it reaches 100% you can press Start and instead of streaming the tour you will play it back from local storage.